phseidl/jku-ml-seminar/README.md

 --
 please all try to mentain a README for both projects

-each project should have a `setup.py` and a `env.yml`, I will provide a base, which you can modify.
+each individual project should have a `setup.py` and a `env.yml`, `README.md`, `PROGRESS.md`, I will provide a base, which you can modify.

 ## Getting Started